 Many cities are older than the nations they inhabit.
 Several cities have survived several changes in national governments.
 Boston, New York, Boston, Mexico City, London, and Rome are older than the national they reside in today.
 These cities produce economic wealth, cultural activities, and vital services that enable the countries to prosper.

-Cities are continually evolving culturally, new technologically, financially, manufacturing new products, and replacing imported goods and services with locally produced alternatives.
+Cities are continually evolving: culturally, technologically, and financially.
+Cities excel in developing new products to manufacture and trade.
 Cities create new demands, products, culture, and services.
-Transportation and trading evolve to meet the needs of cities exchanging goods, services, and cultural.
-In healthy cities, these cycles of change create wealth and new ideas, technology, concepts, and world views.
+Cities improve transportation and trading to meet the needs of their citizens., In healthy cities, these cycles of change create wealth and new ideas, technology, concepts, and world views.

 Nation-states are the products of cities, not the other way around.
 Cities are the drivers of wealth and prosperity and nations.1 Cities create the state to aid cities.
-Unfortunately, the state too often forgets its role is to defend the nation, protect interstate commerce, and aid cities hit with natural and man-made calameties.
-National government are dysfunctional when they smother cities by drainning their economies, straight -jacket cities with endless rules and regulations and and enforcing conformity that homogenizes.
+Unfortunately, the state too often forgets its role is to defend the nation, protect interstate commerce, and aid cities hit with natural and man-made calamities.
+National governments are dysfunctional when they smother cities by draining their economies, straight -jacket cities with endless rules and regulations and enforcing conformity that homogenizes.
 Interestingly, the writers of the United States Constitution recognized the inherent danger of a too-powerful federal government.